MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P2-Core-Game-Objects/content.md

 ## Sushi type

 You will want to keep track of the type of sushi piece.
-An *Enumeration* would work well for the first job, knowing what *Side* the chopstick is on will come in handy later when you need to test for cat vs chopstick collisions.
+An *Enumeration* would work well for tracking the side, knowing what *Side* the chopstick is on will come in handy later when you need to test for cat vs chopstick collisions.

 > [action]